-15 A core element of the Single European Act signed in 1986 was to create a single market within the European Community by 1992.
+&lt;sup>15 A core element of the Single European Act signed in 1986 was to create a Single Market within the European Community by 1992.
 The most novel aspect of the Single Market Programme (SMP) was its focus on capital mobility.
-Some EU members had unilaterally liberalised capital mobility prior to the SMP, but substantial pan-European liberalisation came only in the second half of the 1980s with a series of single market programme directives.
+Some EU members had unilaterally liberalized capital mobility prior to the SMP, but substantial pan-European liberalization came only in the second half of the 1980s with a series of single market programme directives.
 The opening was completed in 1988 by a directive that ruled out all remaining restrictions on capital movements among EU residents.
 The definitive system was codified in the Maastricht Treaty.

-16 We also tried different specifications using more classical regressors such as dependency ratios or interest rates.
+&lt;sup>16 We tried also different specifications using more classical regressors such as dependency ratios or interest rates.
 The fitting was lower than the specification chosen.